XWARNING: This documentation is for an old version of Exim (latest)

 If none of these characters is present, the string is interpreted as a list of ciphers to be appended to the current preference list.
 If the list includes any ciphers already present they will be ignored: that is, they will not be moved to the end of the list.

-The GnuTLS library allows the caller to specify separate lists of permitted key exchange methods, main cipher algorithms, MAC algorithms, and protocols.
+The GnuTLS library does not have a combined function like OpenSSL.
+Instead, it allows the caller to specify separate lists of key-exchange methods, main cipher algorithms, and MAC algorithms.
 Unfortunately, these lists are numerical, and the library does not have a function for turning names into numbers.
-Consequently, lists of recognized names have to be built into the application.
-The permitted key exchange methods, ciphers, and MAC algorithms may be used in any combination to form a cipher suite.
-This is unlike OpenSSL, where complete cipher suite names are passed to its control function.
+Consequently, the list of recognized names has to be built into the application.

-Each of the four lists starts out with a default set of algorithms.
-If the first item in a list does not start with an exclamation mark, all the default items are deleted.
-In this case, only those that are explicitly specified can be used.
-If the first item in a list does start with an exclamation mark, the defaults are left on the list.
+The cipher algorithms list starts out with a default set of algorithms.
+If the first item in tls_require_ciphers does not start with an exclamation mark, all the default items are deleted.
+Thus, only those specified can be used.
+If the first item in tls_require_ciphers does start with an exclamation mark, the defaults are left on the list.

-Then, any item that starts with an exclamation mark causes the relevant entry to be removed from the list, and any item that does not start with an exclamation mark causes a new entry to be added to the list.
-Unrecognized items in the list are ignored.
-Thus:
+Then, any item that starts with an exclamation mark causes the relevant algorithms to be removed from the list, and any item that does not start with an exclamation mark causes the relevant algorithms to be added to the list.
+Thus,

 tls_require_ciphers = AES : 3DES